A mathematical model to predict growth and treatment for UPS cancer: Introduction

 \section{Introduction}

-This paper gives a mathematical way to study how a cancer called \textit{Undifferentiated Pleomorphic Sarcoma (UPS)} (see \cite{Winchester2018}) grows and reacts to treatment.
+This paper presents a mathematical model for studying the growth and treatment dynamics of \textit{Undifferentiated Pleomorphic Sarcoma} (UPS) (see \cite{Winchester2018}).
 We describe the basic growth of the tumor using a differential equation.
 This equation combines a standard Gompertz growth model (see \cite{Laird1964}, \cite{Wheldon1988}) with a term that accounts for cell death (necrosis) based on the tumor's surface area

 In this formula, $V(t)$ is the tumor volume at time $t$. $r_g$ is how fast the cells multiply, $K$ is the maximum size the body can support, and $\lambda$ is the rate at which cells die due to lack of nutrients.
 We prove that if the tumor becomes too small, the death rate becomes higher than the growth rate, and the tumor disappears completely in a short time.
-Our model is divided into four main parts \begin{enumerate} \item[(i)] \textit{Surgery Model}: If $V$ is the volume before surgery, the volume after surgery is $\mathcal{R}(V) = (1-\eta)V + \epsilon$.
-Here, $\eta$ is how much of the tumor the surgeon removes, and $\epsilon$ is the tiny amount of cancer left behind that cannot be seen (see \cite{Lakmeche2001}). \item[(ii)] \textit{Two-Phase Growth}: After surgery, the tumor goes through two steps.
-First is the \textit{Inflammatory Phase}.
-We found a specific formula to solve this
+Results of this type illustrate how relatively simple growth models can still yield useful mathematical insight into tumor dynamics.